 The Cushing mansion on Main Street, South Berwick, was torn down in late 1924 to make way for South Berwick Central School.
 In its day, it had been almost as famous as the Jewett House, and adorned Maine postcards.
 Also well known was its occupant, Madame Olive Cushing (c.1758-1853), who had received General Lafayette on his visit in 1825.
 This is a transcription of a 1902 essay by Madame Cushing’s grandson, Charles C. Hobbs.
-We are grateful to Terry Heller of Coe College for typesetting this essay and correcting some typographical errors.
+The Old Berwick Historical Society is grateful to Dr. Terry Heller of Coe College for typesetting this essay and correcting some typographical errors.

 A PAPER WRITTEN AND READ BY CHARLES C[ushing].
 HOBBS, ESQ.

 BEFORE A MEETING OF THE LOCAL HISTORY DEPARTMENT